On behalf of Kadish & Associates Law Group posted in estate administration & probate on Monday, February 6, 2017.

 Given the importance of the subject, many individuals and families do readily acknowledge that they need to devote some time and effort to estate considerations.

 Having noted that, though, it is far from a secret that getting started with administration matters is a bit of a conundrum for many would-be “let’s get this done” planners.

 If you’re one of those people, rest assured that you’re far from alone in being the only resident in Maricopa County or elsewhere in Arizona who feels a bit stymied by the planning process or uncertain about how to begin.

-Although every client of the established Kadish &Anthony Law Group in Phoenix has flatly unique concerns and goals, our attorneys -- who collectively command many decades of on-point estate planning experience -- know that some planning goals are common and recurrent.
+Although every client of the established Kadish & Associates Law Group in Phoenix has flatly unique concerns and goals, our attorneys — who collectively command many decades of on-point estate planning experience — know that some planning goals are common and recurrent.
 Among other things, they include important matters such as these:

 - Preservation of assets

 - Maintenance of privacy

 - Safeguarding and smooth handling of inheritances

 - Medical matters (e.g., incapacity and special needs)